NULLx76/xirion-modpack/README.md

 # Xirion's Modpack
 Hosted on TechnicLauncher: http://www.technicpack.net/modpack/xirions-modpack.673044

-License is in the [License.md](https://github.com/victorheld/xirion-modpack/blob/master/License.md)
+Licenses are in the [License.md](https://github.com/victorheld/xirion-modpack/blob/master/License.md) file.

 Mods used in this pack: